Are you an adviser? Go to Unbiased Pro

 Advantages of neobanks

-Easy-to-use and engaging apps give you tools to keep track of your spending, and even create plans for saving into a pot for a holiday, a special occasion or a rainy day.
+• Easy-to-use apps: These apps give you tools to keep track of your spending and even create plans for saving into a pot for a holiday, a special occasion, or a rainy day.

 Disadvantages of neobanks

-Neobanks can offer you most day-to-day banking services but may not extend to some services, such as cash deposits, investment options or loans.
+• Limited services: Neobanks can offer you most day-to-day banking services but may not extend to some services, such as cash deposits, investment options, or loans.

 How do neobanks make money?